Rooster Fighter

 Voiced by: Mariko Honda[3] (Japanese); Luci Christian[4] (English)

-Adopted into a wealthy family shortly after her birth, Elizabeth lived a luxurious yet dissatisfying life when she witnessed a demon wreak havoc on her city and nearly killed her and her family.
+Adopted into a wealthy family shortly after her birth, Elizabeth is a hen who lived a luxurious yet dissatisfying life when she witnessed a demon wreak havoc on her city and nearly killed her and her family.
 It was Keiji that rescued them and she immediately fell in love with him, only to be abandoned right after their short affair.
 She ended up resenting Keiji for abandoning her and initially trained herself to get revenge against him; however, as she witnessed more mutant demons kill off her loved ones after Keiji's departure, she began training to defeat them for the next six months.
 After reuniting with Keiji, she decides to join his efforts in fighting against the White Demon.
 Elizabeth fights with a lightning staff and is shown to be tech savvy.

 Piyoko (ピヨコ)